 DRA will announce the opening of the annual SEDAP cycle.
 However, funding for projects will depend upon the receipt of DRA's appropriation and passage of the DRA budget at the annual Governor's Quorum Meeting, which takes place in late February each year.
-Each state's allocation of SEDAP funding shall be made available for eligible projects, provided the state assessed dues have been remitted in full, and a federal member has been appointed by the president.
+Each state's allocation of SEDAP funding shall be made available for eligible projects, provided the state-assessed dues have been remitted in full and a federal member has been appointed by the president.

-Eligible applicants should work with LDD offices to prepare and submit applications to the Authority.
+Eligible applicants may prepare and submit applications on their own to the Authority, or they may choose to work with an LDD office.
 Subsequently, a review and recommendation of project eligibility is made by DRA staff, and projects are then scored and ranked.
-DRA staff will work with LDDs and applicants to address weaknesses found in lower ranked and ineligible applications.
+DRA staff will work with LDDs and applicants to address weaknesses found in lower-ranked and ineligible applications.